Leah Norah Folland

 Mrs Leah Norah Folland JP CBE (1874 – 12 March 1957), was a Welsh educationalist, philanthropist and Liberal Party politician.

 Background

 Folland was born Leah Norah Thomas (sometimes known as Lilly), at Pontypool, the daughter of Reverend John Thomas, the Baptist minister at Penclawdd.
-In 1906 she married Henry Folland, a tin plate manufacturer.
+In 1906 she married Henry Folland (1878–1926), Welsh industrialist and tin plate manufacturer.
 They had one son, Dudley Croft Folland and one daughter, Patti Eugenie Folland.
+She is buried alongside members of her family in Oystermouth Cemetery, Mumbles, Wales, UK.